Chengyuan-Zhang/chengyuan-zhang.github.io/_posts/2024-11-24-hierarchical.md

 - hyperparameters

 ---

-# Hyperparameters in Hierarchical Models: Understanding Pooled, Unpooled, and Hierarchical Approaches

 Hierarchical models are powerful tools in statistical modeling and machine learning, enabling us to represent data with complex dependency structures.
 These models are particularly useful in contexts where data is naturally grouped or